Why choose Creditor Insurance for your CIBC credit card?

 Get started

 Apply now through CIBC Online Banking®.
-Or, contact the insurer, Canadian Premier Life Insurance Company, for more information about product terms and conditions and further assistance.
+Or, contact the insurer, The Canada Life Assurance Company, for more information about product terms and conditions and further assistance.

 Terms and conditions

 1 The content of these pages is provided for informational purposes only and is not complete in detail.
-CIBC Payment Protector™ Insurance for Credit Cards is an optional creditor’s group insurance underwritten by Canadian Premier Life Insurance Company (Canadian Premier) and administered by Canadian Premier and CIBC.
+CIBC Payment Protector™ Insurance for Credit Cards is an optional creditor’s group insurance product underwritten by The Canada Life Assurance Company (Canada Life) and administered by Canada Life and CIBC.
 CIBC is the group policyholder.
 This insurance is subject to eligibility conditions, limitations and exclusions (which are circumstances when benefits are limited or not paid), including pre-existing medical/health condition exclusions.
-These and other terms are described in the Certificate of Insurance (PDF, 260 KB) Opens in a new window..
-You can also find additional terms described in the Certificate of Insurance (with spousal coverage) (PDF, 270 KB) Opens in a new window. .
+These and other terms are described in the Certificate of Insurance (PDF, 180 KB) Opens a new window..
 You will receive your Certificate of Insurance in the mail as well.
-CIBC receives fees from Canadian Premier for providing services to Canadian Premier regarding this insurance.
+CIBC receives fees from Canada Life for providing services to regarding this insurance.
 Also, the risk under the group insurance policy may be reinsured, in whole or in part, to a reinsurer affiliated with CIBC.
 The reinsurer earns reinsurance income under this arrangement.
 Representatives promoting this insurance on behalf of CIBC may receive compensation.
 Products and their features may change at any time.
 In case of discrepancy between the information and examples provided on these pages and your Certificate of Insurance, your Certificate of Insurance prevails.

 Trademarks